Federal Reserve Actions to Advance Payments Security

 The Federal Reserve has a history of working transparently and collaboratively with the industry to reduce fraud risk and advance the safety, security and resiliency of the payment system.
 As announced at the FedPayments Improvement Community Forum in October 2018, the Federal Reserve has identified four priorities for near-term action based on Fed and third-party research, ongoing payments industry discussions, and recommendations of the Secure Payments Task Force, which concluded its work in March 2018:

 - ACH, Wire and Check Fraud Definitions: Improve understanding of fraud by creating and publishing recommended fraud definitions; develop a roadmap to encourage broad industry acceptance and use of these definitions in fraud reporting.

-- Synthetic Identity Payments Fraud: Increase Federal Reserve and industry understanding of synthetic identity payments fraud, including system vulnerabilities that allow the creation and use of synthetic identities to perpetrate fraud.
+- Synthetic Identity Payments Fraud: Increase Federal Reserve and industry understanding of synthetic identity payments fraud, including causes and contributing factors that allow the creation and use of synthetic identities to perpetrate fraud.
 Through this initiative, the Federal Reserve and industry seek to collaboratively reduce synthetic identity payments fraud in the United States over time.

 - Remote Payments Authentication Fraud Mitigation: Reduce fraud by identifying strong authentication and other approaches available today to mitigate remote payments fraud and strengthen endpoint security; encourage adoption of effective methods to secure digital identities and improve authentication of remote payments transactions.